 Michigan courts hand down severe felony penalties for merely downloading child pornography onto your computer, and federal penalties are even stiffer.
 One of the major problems with charges of this type is that there are many reasons you could have such images on your computer, even from a third-party hacker who has used a Trojan horse or another virus to download illegal images onto your computer.
 The criminal defense attorneys of Satawa Law, PLLC are highly experienced, both in the state and federal arena, in the representation of those accused of distribution of child pornography, and if you have been charged with such a crime in the state of Michigan, you need aggressive representation.

 In a case of distribution of child pornography, the burden of proof is squarely on the government and the credibility of the forensic computer data.
-In other words, can the state or federal government prove who was sitting at your computer at the time the distribution took place?
+In other words, can the prosecution prove who was sitting at your computer at the time the distribution took place?
 Perhaps you can prove you were somewhere else, or had no e-mail access to the account in question, giving you a much stronger defense.
-The attorneys at Satawa Law, PLLC will work diligently and tirelessly to minimize the negative effects of such devastating charges on their client’s life.
+The attorneys at Satawa Law, PLLC will work diligently and tirelessly to minimize the negative effects of such devastating charges on your life.
 Should your case go to trial, we will present a compelling case in your defense, fighting hard to prove your innocence.
-We never, ever, accept a plea which is not absolutely in your best interests.
+We never, ever, accept a plea which is not 100% in your best interests.
 While many Michigan attorneys are not familiar with defending federal charges of child pornography, our attorneys absolutely are.
 Our goal at Satawa Law, PLLC is to allow you to put the incident behind you and move ahead with your life.
-Call us today for a consultation, and get your life back on track.
+Call us today for a free, confidential consultation, and get your life back on track.

 Do Not Settle for a Plea Bargain.
 Speak with Us Today.